 To apply to the Ph.D. program, you must either have already received your M.A. or expect to receive it before you enroll at the University of Wisconsin-Madison.
 In any case, students with an M.A. from outside this department are required to pass a Ph.D.
 Qualifying Examination within one year of entering the program.

-Applicants should review the Graduate School’s admission process, Graduate School’s minimum requirements, and program requirements and information (see below) prior to submitting the online application and fee.
+Applicants should also review the Graduate School’s admission process, Graduate School’s minimum requirements, and program requirements and information (see below) prior to submitting the online application and fee.
 The application fee cannot be waived or refunded.

-New applicants to UW-Madison apply to departments through the Graduate School application process.
-Complete the online Graduate application and select the Chinese (major code 171) or Japanese (major code 583) program.
+New applicants to UW-Madison apply to programs through the Graduate School application process.
+Complete the online Graduate application and select the Asian Languages and Cultures (major code 597) or Chinese (major code 171) or Japanese (major code 583) program.

 Included in the online application is the departmental supplemental application.
 Please indicate your degree option when filling out the supplemental application.

-Please note that non-native English speakers applying to the Japanese Linguistics program are still required to submit English proficiency test scores even if the applicant meets the Graduate School guidelines for meeting the English proficiency requirement.
+5. English Proficiency Test Scores.
+Applicants with a native language other than English must follow the Graduate School’s guidelines for proof of English proficiency.
 Although a waiver may be granted for applicants who meet the Graduate School’s English proficiency requirement, please note that many fellowships and scholarships require English proficiency test scores.

-9. CV or resume
+8. CV or resume

 9. Supplemental Materials.
 If you are applying for Teaching Assistantships in our language courses, you will be asked to submit the following additional materials, in the Supplemental App section: